 Having a cup of coffee or another source of caffeine before a meal may help, too.
 Caffeine makes blood vessels constrict.
 Don’t have caffeine in the evening, though, because it can interfere with sleep, potentially causing other health problems.

 Drinking water before a meal may prevent postprandial hypotension.
-One study showed that drinking 500 mL — about 16 ounces — of water before eating lowered the occurrence.
+One showed that drinking 500 mL — about 16 oz. — of water before eating lowered the occurrence.

 If these changes aren’t effective, your doctor may prescribe the medication octreotide (Sandostatin).
-It’s a drug that’s usually prescribed to people who have too much growth hormone in their system.
+It’s a drug that is usually prescribed to people who have too much growth hormone in their system.
 But it has also been proven effective in some people at reducing blood flow to the intestine.

 Postprandial hypotension can be a serious condition, but it’s often treatable with lifestyle changes or an adjustment of your anti-hypertensive medications.